publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch14/schIII/m__us_usc_t7_s390a.md

     (d) __Evaluation of proposals__

-    Not later than 90 days after receiving a proposal under subsection (a) of this section, the Secretary shall—
+    Not later than 90 days after receiving a proposal under subsection (a), the Secretary shall—

-        (1) evaluate and assess the merits of the proposal, including the extent to which the proposal meets the criteria set forth in subsection (c) of this section; and
+        (1) evaluate and assess the merits of the proposal, including the extent to which the proposal meets the criteria set forth in subsection (c); and

         (2) report to the congressional agriculture committees on the results of the evaluation and assessment.